UFC 243: Adesanya vs. Whittaker | Event Profile, Full Results & Legacy

 How many people attended UFC 243 in Melbourne?

-57,127 — a UFC record at the time, held at Marvel Stadium (formerly Etihad Stadium) in Melbourne, Australia.
-It was the first UFC event to sell out a major domed stadium at this scale.
+57,127 — a UFC record at the time, held at Marvel Stadium in Melbourne, Australia.

 How did Adesanya beat Whittaker at UFC 243?